HOW TO RESTRAIN YOUR DOG IN THE CAR

 If your dog travels loose in the cargo area, his collar may become a strangulation hazard if his tags get caught in the car barrier; remove his collar after you place him in the cargo area if you don’t plan to restrain him.

 The imagery of the unrestrained dog with his head poked joyously out the car’s window, hair and ears flapping in the wind—it’s all good until something goes wrong.
 You know in your heart of hearts it’s unsafe to allow your dog to ride loose in the car.
-Without using some kind of restraint system, you place him in harm’s way, as well as yourself and potentially others.
+Without using some kind of restraint system, you place him, yourself, and potentially others, in harm’s way.

-The next time you invite him along for the ride, do the loving thing and fasten him in before you go.
+The next time you invite him along for the ride, do the loving (and possibly legally required) thing and fasten him in before you go.
 He may not love being restrained, but he’ll be one lucky dog.

 Trips & Schools